OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-circular-progress-bar/README.md

 # 🐞 Creating a CSS-only Circular Progress Bar

-This document details the creation of a circular progress bar using only CSS.
+This document details how to create a circular progress bar using only CSS.
 No JavaScript is required!
-This utilizes CSS gradients and the `conic-gradient` function for a clean and efficient solution.
-This example will demonstrate a simple 75% progress bar, but the percentage can easily be adjusted.
+This utilizes CSS gradients and the `clip-path` property for a clean and efficient solution.
+This example will be styled using plain CSS, but the concepts can be easily adapted to frameworks like Tailwind CSS.

 **Description of the Styling:**

-The styling relies on a single `<div>` element.
-We use a combination of `border-radius`, `box-sizing`, and `conic-gradient` to create the circular shape and the progress indicator.
-The `conic-gradient` function allows us to define a gradient that sweeps around a circle, creating the progress bar effect.
-The percentage is controlled by adjusting the angle of the gradient.
+The progress bar is created using a circle.
+A semi-circle representing the progress is overlaid on top.
+The semi-circle's size and visibility are controlled via CSS variables, making it easily customizable.
+The `clip-path` property cuts the circle into a semi-circle, creating the progress bar effect.
+We use a linear gradient to add color to the progress.

 **Full Code:**